lzx1413/PytorchSSD/README.md

 5. [Models](#models)

 ## Installation
-- Install [PyTorch-0.2.0](http://pytorch.org/) by selecting your environment on the website and running the appropriate command.
+- Install [PyTorch-0.2.0+](http://pytorch.org/) by selecting your environment on the website and running the appropriate command.
 - Clone this repository.
-This repository is mainly based on [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) and [Chainer-ssd](https://github.com/Hakuyume/chainer-ssd), a huge thank to them.
+This repository is mainly based on[RFBNet](https://github.com/ruinmessi/RFBNet), [ssd.pytorch](https://github.com/amdegroot/ssd.pytorch) and [Chainer-ssd](https://github.com/Hakuyume/chainer-ssd), a huge thank to them.
   * Note: We currently only support Python 3+.
 - Compile the nms and coco tools:
 ```Shell
 ./make.sh
 ```
-*Note*: Check you GPU architecture support in utils/build.py, line 131.
+Note*: Check you GPU architecture support in utils/build.py, line 131.
 Default is:

 ```
 'nvcc': ['-arch=sm_52',
 ```